The absolute basics of app tracking

 In the application environment, once the user has seen or clicked on an ad, they are redirected to the store.
 Hence, the data becomes invisible to tracking tools because it is occurring in a different environment.

-This change of environment has therefore led to the appearance of a different type of tracking within the applications.
-New actors, different from the Web, have therefore appeared: Adjust, Appsflyer, Branch, Kochava or Tenjin, to name but a few.
+This change in environment has therefore led to the appearance of a different type of tracking within the applications.
+New actors, different from the Web, have therefore appeared: Adjust, Appsflyer, Branch, Kochava, or Tenjin, to name but a few.

 Here is a video to help you understand how app tracking works: